JonyEpsilon/gorilla-repl/README.md

 ## Usage

 When you run `lein gorilla` it will start up the REPL server, and print a web-link to the console.
-Point your web-browser at this link to get going (hint for Mac users: try ctrl-clicking the link). **At the moment you must only open one browser window!
-Help needed with [issue #10](https://github.com/JonyEpsilon/gorilla-repl/issues/10) COMING SOON:**
- You can open as many browser
-windows as you like with this link, each will get its own nREPL session to work in, but share the same nREPL instance (in case you're not familiar with nREPL's terminology: this means all windows will share definitions etc, but each window will separately keep track of which namespace you're working in - try it, you'll see it's quite natural).
+Point your web-browser at this link to get going (hint for Mac users: try ctrl-clicking the link).
+You can open as many browser windows as you like with this link, each will get its own nREPL session to work in, but share the same nREPL instance (in case you're not familiar with nREPL's terminology: this means all windows will share definitions etc, but each window will separately keep track of which namespace you're working in - try it, you'll see it's quite natural).